 - by the striker's ball being deflected off an opponent's ball to put the striker's ball beyond halfway to the next hoop.

-If ball is offside, and is so claimed by your opponent, and you are asked to do so, you must move the ball to one of two penalty positions - your opponent chooses which.
-The penalty points are the half way points on each of the longer boundaries.
+If the ball is offside, and is so claimed by your opponent, and you are asked to do so, you must move the ball to one of the two penalty positions - your opponent chooses which.
+The penalty positions are the half-way points on each of the longer boundaries.
 Your opponent may prefer you to take your turn from where your ball lies.

 These rules for Garden Golf Croquet may seem complicated but the game is very easy to pick up and great fun to play.
-You can refer to the full Rules of Golf Croquet, or you may prefer a more traditional game of garden croquet, based on what is known as Association Croquet.
+You can refer to the full Rules of Golf Croquet, or you may prefer a more traditional game of Garden Croquet, based on what is known as Association Croquet.
 It is often described as like playing snooker on grass, where great skill can be exercised in setting up breaks.
-Details of the Garden Croquet game are also available.